Chatbot UX

 Handle Errors Gracefully

-Your AI chatbot is bound to come across things it cannot handle.
-How you model these error responses will effect user experiences in big ways.
-Better error handling would recognize the quirk and suggest a way around it.
+Your AI chatbot is likely to encounter situations it cannot handle.
+How you model these error responses will significantly impact user experiences.
+Better error handling would recognize the quirk and suggest a workaround.

 Effective error handling strategies include: